vios-s/tsaftarislab.github.io/_pages/contact.md

   biological sciences, and you have a strong profile, see the [Alan Turing Institute website](https://turing.ac.uk) on how to apply and also drop Sotos an email with a CV and description of your interests.

+* **PhD openings with Chen:** Dr. Chen Qin is looking for highly motivated PhD students to work on machine learning for medical image computing.
+Prospective students will have a good first degree in Computer Science, Electrical Engineering, Mathematics, Physics or other engineering-related disciplines.
+  Please feel free to drop Chen an email if you’re interested.

 ## Contact {#contact}
 ### Sotos